Optimize SVGs for Speed and Performance: A Complete Guide for Web & App Developers

 A clean structure helps the browser parse and render graphics faster.

-Use <circle>, <rect>, <line>, and <polygon> for simple geometries instead of a generic <path> where applicable, as their syntax is more compact.
+<circle>,<rect>,<line>, and<polygon>for simple geometries instead of a generic<path>where applicable, as their syntax is more compact.

 Strategic Loading for Core Web Vitals